truefoundry/custom-guardrails-template/README.md

 A FastAPI application that provides input and output guardrail endpoints for content validation and transformation.

+## Endpoints

+The Guardrail Server exposes two main endpoints for validation:

+### Input Endpoint
+- **POST `/input`**
+- Validates and optionally transforms incoming OpenAI chat completion requests before they are processed.
+Use this endpoint to enforce input guardrails such as user authorization, content checks, and PII removal.

+#### What does guardrail server respond with?
+- `null` - Guardrails passed, no transformation needed for input.
+- `ChatCompletionCreateParams` - Content was transformed, returns the modified request
+- `HTTP 400/500` - Guardrails failed with error details for input.

+### Output Endpoint
+- **POST `/output`**
+- Validates and optionally transforms outgoing OpenAI chat completion responses before they are returned to the client.
+Use this endpoint to enforce output guardrails such as header checks and response content modifications.

+#### What does guardrail server respond with?
+- `null` - Guardrails passed, no transformation needed for output.
+- `ChatCompletion` - Content was transformed, returns the modified response for output.
+- `HTTP 400/500` - Guardrails failed with error details for output.

+**Note**: The `requestBody` is accessible within the endpoint and can be used if needed for custom processing.

+### InputRequest

+**Attributes:**
+- `requestBody`: (CompletionCreateParams) The input payload sent to the guardrail server.
+- `config`: (dict) Configuration options for the guardrail server.
+- `context`: (RequestContext) Contextual information such as user and metadata.

+### OutputRequest

+**Attributes:**
+- `requestBody`: (CompletionCreateParams) The input payload originally sent to the model.
+- `responseBody`: (ChatCompletion) The model's output to be checked by the guardrail server.
+- `config`: (dict) Configuration options for the guardrail server.
+- `context`: (RequestContext) Contextual information such as user and metadata.

+### RequestContext

+**Attributes:**
+- `user`: (Subject) Information about the user, team, or virtual account making the request.
+- `metadata`: (dict[str, str]) Additional metadata relevant to the request.

+## Request Config

+The `config` field is a dictionary used to store arbitrary request configuration.
+These are the options which are set when you create a custom guardrail integration.
+These are passed to the guardrail server as is, so you can use them in your guardrail logic.
+For more information about the config options, refer to the [Truefoundry documentation](https://docs.truefoundry.com/gateway/custom-guardrails).

 ## Installation

 1. Install dependencies: